Namanl2001/MERN-Gurujii-dev/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly whereever it was hard to understand.
 - [ ] My changes generate no new warnings.
+- [ ] I have verified/tested my code by running it locally.

 ## Additional Info (optional)
 Any additional information you want to give